appris/appris/data/README.md

     _Matador3D_, the score is based on the number of exons that can be mapped to structural homologues.

-    _Matador3Dv2_, the number represents the sum of bitscores in PDB alignment.
+    _Matador3Dv2_, the number represents the sum of bit-scores in PDB alignment.

 + The __number of vertebrate species__ that have an isoform that aligns to the human isoform over the whole sequence and without gaps (_CORSAIR_).